proroklab/VectorizedMultiAgentSimulator/README.md

         wrapper=None,  # One of: None, vmas.Wrapper.RLLIB, and vmas.Wrapper.GYM
         max_steps=None, # Defines the horizon.
 None is infinite horizon. seed=None, # Seed of the environment
+        dict_spaces=False, # By default tuple spaces are used with each element in the tuple being an agent.
+        # If dict_spaces=True, the spaces will become Dict with each key being the agent's name
         **kwargs # Additional arguments you want to pass to the scenario initialization )
 ```